ewg-atmosera/ghas-for-developers/OUTLINE.md

 After completing this course, participants will be able to:

-- reduce developer friction by increasing awareness of GitHub security features
+- Reduce developer friction by increasing awareness of GitHub security features
-- enable and configure the features of GitHub Advanced Security
+- Enable and configure the features of GitHub Advanced Security
-- understand important features available in GitHub that developers can use to secure their applications
+- Understand important features available in GitHub that developers can use to secure their applications
-- use CodeQL to perform static analysis for commonly used languages
+- Use CodeQL to perform static analysis for commonly used languages
-- configure GitHub Actions to trigger CodeQL analysis on both a schedule and in response to a Pull Request
+- Configure GitHub Actions to trigger CodeQL analysis on both a schedule and in response to a Pull Request
-- use Dependabot to keep dependencies up-to-date
+- Use Dependabot to keep dependencies up-to-date
-- use Secret Scanning to identify and remediate secrets in your code proactively or in response to a security incident
+- Use Secret Scanning to identify and remediate secrets in your code proactively or in response to a security incident
-- use Copilot Chat to assist with security scenarios
+- Use Copilot Chat to assist with security scenarios